Dundee Utd and Motherwell learn Euro opponents

 Dundee United will meet either Bosnia and Herzegovina's Tuzla City or Dutch side AZ in the third qualifying round of the Europa Conference League.

-Motherwell will take on Czechs Sparta Prague or Norway's Viking if they get past Sligo Rovers.
+Motherwell will take on Czechs Sparta Praha or Norway's Viking if they get past Sligo Rovers.

 Graham Alexander's men face the Irish side at Fir Park on Thursday, with the return seven days later.